ffuenf/dop/README.md

 To start a new dop project you may clone this repository and move on frome here.
 Do not fork this project as it is not intended to be used this way!

-To set the configurations to your preferences, you have to clone [dop_base](https://github.com/ffuenf/dop_base) into the tools/chef/.site-cookbooks/ directory and add an entry to your Cheffile (see comments).
+To set the configurations to your preferences, edit the role files at tools/chef/roles accordingly.
-From there on you can adjust the dop_base cookbook.
-Before you provision your local VM or a remote machine you have to tell librarian to cache the site-cookbook to the cookbooks/ directory (use `librarian-chef install` or `librarian-chef update` in the tools/vagrant directory).
-To include your application code you may add git submodules at the root of this repository (stay tuned for a complete magento example).
+To include your application code you may add git submodules at the root of this repository.

 Requirements
 ============